ansys/pymapdl/doc/source/user_guide/database.rst

     1

-Check if the element is selected or not:
+Check if the element is selected.

 .. code:: py